Scooterpaws

 Is one visit a day enough?

-For cats who are more solitary and like their space or sleep most of the time, having me visit once a day may be enough to cover their care: food, water, litterbox tidying, love and play.
+For cats who are more solitary and like their space or sleep most of the time, once a day may be enough to cover food, water, litterbox tidying, love and play.

 cat playing with toy

-Younger cats, social cats and mischievous cats usually need two visits.
+Younger cats, social cats and mischievous cats usually benefit from two visits.

-Other cats need more attention.
-Younger cats who crave playing and petting, social cats who are used to having people around and like interaction, and any cat who tends to get bored and into mischief would benefit from two visits a day.
+Kittens who crave playing, social cats who like interaction, and mischief-makers who get bored and into trouble all thrive with two visits a day.

 cat eating from a bowl